Coder-Python/Recommender_systems/README.md

 Once the vector representations of movie plots are generated, they can be compared using similarity metrics to determine the movies with similar plots in the database.
 This enables the movie recommendation system to suggest movies with similar themes and plot elements to the input movie, improving the accuracy of the recommendation system.

 Overall, the "sentence transformer" library provides a powerful tool for generating vector representations of movie plots, making it useful in movie recommendation systems based on plot similarity.

+In this case, the "All-MiniLM-L6-v2" model was choosen, it's a specific pre-trained language model developed by Hugging Face, a company that specializes in natural language processing (NLP) technologies.

+The name "MiniLM" refers to the model architecture, which is a smaller and more efficient version of the popular BERT model.
+The "L6" in the name refers to the number of layers in the model, which in this case is 6.
+Finally, the "v2" indicates that this is the second version of the model, which has been further fine-tuned and improved over the original version.

 ## Tool and App :